staples-sparx/clj-schema/README.md

   []
   ErrorReporter
   ;; The second arg to each of the protocol's methods is a map of various state ;; of the validation at the time the error was generated.
-You're protocol ;; implementations can access any of that information for your reporting purposes.
+Your protocol ;; implementations can access any of that information for your reporting purposes.
   ;; For reference see `clj-schema.validation/state-map-for-reporter` which creates that map.
   (non-map-error [_ {:keys [parent-path map-under-validation]}]